 Most dog treats contain some type of flour--wheat, whole wheat, cornmeal or rice flour, or a combination.
 The flour is the foundation of the treat.
 Some contain yeast, powdered milk, baking powder, egg, milk or powdered milk.
 The liquid is usually water or meat stock, if not milk, but dog biscuits can also be made with applesauce or any type of vegetable or fruit puree.
 A binder such as oil or butter must be used or the biscuit will fall apart.
 Most treats also contain a type of meat or vegetable as the key ingredient.
 Though there are vegetarian treat recipes, biscuit recipes containing meat are more prevalent because dogs like the taste of meat.

 Dog biscuit flavors have a wide range.
-Chicken, turkey, sausage, beef, pork and bacon are popular among pooches, though for dogs who have difficulty stomaching meat, flavors such as peanut butter, cheese, banana, cinnamon, corn and garlic are also acceptable for dogs.
-Most recipes call for a combination of flavors, such as rice and bananas or bacon and garlic.
+Chicken, turkey, sausage, beef, pork and bacon are popular among pooches, though for dogs who have difficulty stomaching meat, flavors such as peanut butter, cheese, banana, cinnamon, and corn are also acceptable for dogs.
+Most recipes call for a combination of flavors, such as rice and bananas or bacon.
 Mint is often added to improve dogs' breath.

 The biscuits can be made by hand or in a bread machine.
 Mixing by hand is the preferred method as dog biscuits are a one-bowl recipe and the only equipment necessary is a spoon, bowl, cutter and tray.
 You do not need to worry about over-working the dough, as many recipes call for a "dry-out" period of resting in a low-temperature oven for a couple of hours.